nlemoff/Discovery-of-Undocumented-Oil-and-Gas-Wells/README.md

 The specific code and detailed methodologies developed for this project are proprietary and are not disclosed in this repository.

 ## Additional Information
 For more insights into the project's scope, objectives, and key findings, please refer to the included research poster.
+Both files contain the same information but are committed in different formats (PDF and PNG) for ease of access.